 Keeping Your Belongings Safe

-“It’s moving time!
+“It’s home moving time!
 You’re heading into a new home adventure.

-However, how do you ensure that all of your items get to your new home safe, secure, and without loss?
-Here are some tips to help you get your precious items from place A to B.”
+However, how do you ensure all your items get to your new home safe, secure, and without loss?
+Here are some moving home tips to help you get your precious items from place A to B.”

 - Declutter as you pack each room.
 We all have things that are no longer needed.